 Off-body carry is a bad idea.
 I suspect you already know that.
 But maybe you know someone who off-body carries.
 Or someone who’s thinking about concealed carry who doesn’t like the idea of carrying on-body.

 1. Off-Body carry makes it hard to get to your gun

 Presentation — bringing your gun to bear on the bad guy — is the reason most defensive gun uses end without a shot fired.
 Getting your gun on target quickly and efficiently also enables your best chance of winning a gunfight.
 The first combatant to land shots on target usually wins.

 The hardest way to access you gun?
 From a bag (or briefcase or backpack).
 Yes, I know, there are some very good handbags, satchels and the like designed for easy access, complete with gun pockets.
 But under stress, without any prior warning, getting to your gat is going to be an issue.

 Not to mention the fact that bad guys like bags.
 The first thing you notice in an attack could well be the violent removal of your off-body carry bag.
 Then what?

 2. Off-body carry increases the risks of loss and theft

 Ever lost your keys, wallet or bag?
 It happens.
-Can you imagine the stress of losing a briefcase, backpack or bag with a gun inside?
-If you live in a gun-unfriendly state, perhaps one with where reporting a lost or stolen firearm is mandatory, it will be a hassle on an epic scale.
+Can you imagine the stress of losing a briefcase, backpack or satchel with a gun inside?
+If you live in a gun-unfriendly state — perhaps one with where reporting a lost or stolen firearm is mandatory — it will be a hassle on an epic scale.

-Chances are a lost gun will be “donated” a bag to a potential perp.
+Chances are a lost gun will be “donated” to a potential perp.
 That’s not good, either.
-And as I mentioned above, bags are bad guy bait.
-Even if you maintain a watchful eye on your off-body receptacle, unless you handcuff it to your person, there will come a time when you’re not paying attention — and someone else will.
+And as mentioned above, bags are bad guy bait.
+Even if you maintain a watchful eye on your off-body carry method, unless you handcuff it to your person, there will come a time when you’re not paying attention — and someone else may.

 3. Off-body carry can lead to fatal “accidents”